Reliability-Targeted Simulation of Item Response Data: Solving the Inverse Design Problem: Discussion and Conclusion

 \subsection{Summary of Contributions}

 This paper makes three contributions.

 First, we formalize \emph{reliability-targeted IRT simulation} as an inverse design problem.
 Under a specified structural configuration---latent distribution $G$, item-parameter distributions, and test length---we seek a global discrimination scaling factor $c^*$ such that the induced population reliability equals a target level $\rho^*$.
 The key idea is to separate \emph{structure} from \emph{scale}: realistic item and population features are generated first, and then overall measurement strength is tuned by a single multiplier applied to discrimination.
 Concretely, if $\lambda_{i,0}$ denotes a baseline discrimination from the chosen item generator, the calibrated discrimination is $\lambda_i^* = c^*\,\lambda_{i,0}$.
 Under mild regularity conditions, the reliability function is strictly increasing in $c$, which yields existence and uniqueness of the solution $c^*$ for any feasible target.
-This theoretical foundation clarifies that reliability is not a fixed attribute of a model class but a functional of the full data-generating process---and that it can be controlled without sacrificing realism.
+This theoretical foundation clarifies that marginal reliability is not a fixed attribute of a model class but a functional of the full data-generating process---and that it can often be controlled while preserving the qualitative structure of realistic item pools (e.g., difficulty coverage and discrimination heterogeneity).
+That said, extreme targets---especially unusually low reliability for long tests or unusually high reliability under sparse difficulty coverage---may require global scales that yield discrimination magnitudes outside empirically plausible ranges.
+In such cases, we recommend treating plausibility bounds on $c$ (or on the resulting $\lambda_i$) as an additional design constraint and, if needed, revising the structural configuration (e.g., test length, difficulty targeting, or item-pool quality) rather than relying on extreme scaling alone.

 Second, we introduce two complementary calibration algorithms for solving the inverse design problem.
 Empirical Quadrature Calibration (EQC) is designed for routine use: conditional on a fixed quadrature sample, it constructs a deterministic empirical approximation to the population reliability function and uses numerical root finding to obtain $c^*$ rapidly and stably.
 Stochastic Approximation Calibration (SAC) provides a more general alternative based on Robbins--Monro updates and Polyak--Ruppert averaging.
 SAC is particularly useful when deterministic quadrature is inconvenient, when the user wants an independent stochastic check of an EQC-based design, or when targeting reliability estimands that are most naturally evaluated via Monte Carlo.